ad-jusk/C-multiplayer-game/README.md

 - c (1 coin)
 - t (10 coins)
 - T (50 coins)
-- D (dropped treasure, amount is equal to coins carried by a player upon death) However, the coins can be lost if:
+- D (dropped treasure, amount is equal to coins carried by a player upon death)

+However, the coins can be lost if:
 - player is killed by a beast
 - player has a collision with another player
 Each collected treasure must be brought to the camp in the center of the map.
+After that, it can't be lost.
 Players move using the ```W S A D``` keys.

 ## Screenshots :camera: